-(i) Remove the sparking plug from the engine.
-Hold the end of the H.T. cable about 1/8 in. from the cylinder block and crank the engine.
-If strong and regular sparking is produced the fault lies with the sparking plug, which must be cleaned and adjusted or renewed. (ii) If no sparking is produced, examine the H.T. cable and, if necessary, renew it as described above in Subsection 2 (d). (iii) Very occasionally the fault may be due to a cracked or punctured pick-up moulding.
-This type of fault is not easily detected by inspection and a check should be made by substitution. (iv) If the Magdyno has recently been replaced or removed it may be incorrectly timed (see Section C2, Subsection 4.) (v) Check the contact breaker for cleanliness and correct contact setting as described in Subsection 2 (a).
+- (i) Remove the sparking plugs from the engine.
+Hold the ends of the H.T. cables about 1/8 in. from the cylinder block and crank the engine.
+If strong and regular sparking is produced the fault lies with the sparking plug or plugs which must be cleaned and adjusted or renewed. - (ii) If no sparking is produced at either H.T. cable, examine the faulty cable and, if necessary, renew it as described above in Subsection 2 (d). - (iii) Very occasionally the fault may be due to a cracked or punctured pick-up moulding.

+This type of fault is not easily detected by inspection and a check should be made by substitution. (iv) If an ignition cut-out switch is fitted, disconnect the cable at the magneto and retest.
+If the Magdyno now functions normally the fault is in either the cable or the cutout switch.
+Correct by replacement. (v) If the Magdyno has recently been replaced or removed, it may be incorrectly timed (see Section C1, Subsection 4.) (vi) Check the contact breaker for cleanliness and correct contact setting as described in Subsection 2 (a).
 If the cause of faulty operation cannot be traced from the foregoing checks, the cause may be an internal defect in the Magdyno.
-The Magdyno should therefore be removed from the engine for attention by a Lucas b. rding. e in Subsec. from the engine for attention by a Lucas Agent.
+The Magdyno should therefore be removed from the engine for attention by a Lucas Agent.